G-EDM/G-EDM/README.md

 [Gapstorm G-RBL](https://github.com/G-EDM/G-RBLv3)

-The Repo for the EVOII and EVOIII Pulseboard (deprecated)
+The Repo for the EVOII and EVOIII Pulseboard firmware (deprecated and not compatible with the gapstorm Pulseboard)

 [EVOII/III G-RBL](https://github.com/G-EDM/G-RBL-experimental)